 "The theories that have been presented to the world concerning the phenomenon of tides have generally been very incorrect.
-It has been supposed by a conspicuous astron-omer that tides were produced, by the law of attraction, by the setion of the moon upon the earth.
-This cannot be true; for attraction is not an established principle, esattraction is not an established principle, especially beyond the atmosphere of any body or substance.
-To show plainly the impos-sibility of this being the cause of tides, I will present some of the chief considerations which have an important bearing upon the subject.
-"If the moon has any attractive influence upon the earth (more than what consists in the natural relation existing between the two bodies) why, when the moon is in conjunction with the sun, does not the water become more elevated on the side of the earth next to these bodies, as might naturally be expected if such attraction existed?
+It has been supposed by a conspicuous astronomer that tides were produced, by the law of attraction, by the action of the moon upon the earth.
+This cannot be true; for attraction is not an established principle, especially beyond the atmosphere of any body or substance.
+To show plainly the impossibility of this being the cause of tides.
+I will present some of the chief considerations which have an important bearing upon the subject.

+upon the subject.
+"If the moon has any attractive influence ipon the earth (more than what consists in the natural relation existing between the two bodies) why, when the moon is in conjunction with the sun, does not the water become more elevated on the side of the earth next to these bodies, as might naturally be expected if such attraction existed?
 Also, substances upon that side of the earth would not weigh near so much as when the moon was otherwise situated.
-Also, when the moon is on the opposite side Also, when the moon is on the opposite side of the earth, and the earth sustains a position between it and the sun, why is not the elevation of the water equal at all portions of the earth?
-For, if the meon and sun exert an equal influence, the result should be equal heights of water all over the earth."
-(Principles of Nature and her Divine Revelations, vol. I. p.p.
-244-45).
+Also, when the moon is on the opposite side of the earth, and the earth sustains a pos!tion between it and the sun, why is not the elevation of the water equal at all portions of the earth?
+For, if the moon and sun exert an equal influence, the result should be equal heights of water all over the earth."
+(Principles of Nature and her Divine Revelations vol. In p.
+244.45)

-The objections raised by Mr. Davis against the normar theory of tides appear to me to the popular theory of tides appear to me to go very much to disprove it, and betray its fallacious character.
-But Mr. Davis has not stopped at merely showing the impossibility of the truth of the popular theory of tides, but has also advanced a theory of his own, describing it in two short paragraphs, which I quote below:-"It is a well-ascertained truth in astronomy, and in the principles of mechanics, that a body rotating, like the earth, on its axis has the greatest tendency to throw off substances in the direction in which it revolves.
+elations, vol. I. p.p.
+244 45) The objections raised by Mr. Davis against the popular theory of tides appear to me to go very much to disprove it, and better its fallacious character.
+But Mr. Davis has not stopped at merely showing the impossibility of the truth of the popular theory of his tides, but has also advanced-a theory of his own, describing it in two short paragraphs, which I quote below: "It is a well-ascertained truth in astronomy, and in the principles of mechanics, that a body rotating, like the earth, on its axis has the greatest tendency to throw off substances in the direction in which it revolves.
 As the earth revolves from west to east, and, at the present time, once in twenty-four hours, it must, of necessity, produce two elevations of water, specially as the water surrounds the whole globe.
 Every twelve hours, the water would be elevated at the extreme east and extreme west, or, in other words, at given antipodes of the earth.
-The elevation of water once in twelve hours is a result of the centrifugal tendency that the globe creates in one-half of its period of rotation-corresponding. tides being thus produced on the opposite-

-"There are many things operating incidentally upon the water which produce varia tions in the periods and elevations of the tides, in different places, upon each portion of the earth.
+The elevation of water once in twelve hours is a result of the centrifugal tendency that the globe creates in one-half of its period of rotation-corresponding tides being thus produced on the opposite sides of the earth.
+"There are many things operating incidentally upon the water willch produce variations in the periods and elevations of the tides, in different places, upon each portion of the earth.
 A correct knowledge of the law of fluids will at once demonstrate the cause of the whole phenomenon.
 And it is by understanding the natural tendency of fluids, and that of all other substances, when subjected to a centrifugal force, that the present explanation of the phenomenon will become established beyond the possibility of refutation."
-(Ibid pp. 245 46).
+(1bid pp. 245 46)

-Mr. Davis' objections to the popular theory of the phenomenon of tides, and his own theory about it, deserve the most serious consideration of every student and lover of science.
-Yours, etc.
+Mr. Davis' objections to the popular theory of the phenomenon of tides, and his own theory about it, deserve the most serious consideration of every student and lover of Yours, etc. JOGINDRA NATH BOZE. science.